16 AWESOME Things to Do at the Grand Canyon

 14. Ride a Train

-The Grand Canyon Railroad begins in Williams, AZ, and ends in the Grand Canyon village.
-The ride takes about an hour, and they provide entertainment and food.
+The Grand Canyon Railway begins in Williams, AZ, and ends in the Grand Canyon village.
+The ride takes about 2 hours, and they provide entertainment along the way.
+There are no canyon views on this ride, but it’s still a great time.

 This could be a really great adventure to add to your Grand Canyon experience.
 But keep in mind due to the departure and return times you can’t see a sunrise or sunset.